 Of that $16.00, the difference due to rounding, $0.75, is transferred directly into your Bank of America savings account, where presumably it will earn some interest.
 Of the remaining $15.25, Bank of America keeps about $0.25, a standard merchant transaction fee, and the merchant receives the remaining amount, approximately $15.00.

-Similarly, One from American Express is a credit card that will deposit 1% of your purchases (plus a $50 bonus after your first purchase) into a high-yield savings account.
+Similarly, One from American Express is a credit card that will deposit a percentage of your purchases (plus a small cash bonus after your first purchase) into a high-yield savings account.